Anku5hk/Programmers_guide_to_Python/book.md

 # the 'self' keyword ressembles the instance object, which is 'my_instance' here
 ```
 * Type of methods in class:
 1. Class: Class methods are bound to classes and not to instances.
 These methods have access to class state, so they can access class variables/methods and modify class variables.
 Unlike instance only one copy is created, so every instance/class refers to this copy.
 Class methods can be accessed by both instance and class.
-They are defined using 'classmethod' as decoration(using '@classmethod' prefix), these methods should have class as first parameter, which unlike self can be of any name, CLS is prefered.
+They are defined using 'classmethod' as decoration(using '@classmethod' prefix), these methods should have class as first parameter, which unlike self can be of any name, CLS is preferred.
 This parameter further can be used to access other class variables/methods inside these methods.
 2. Instance: Instance methods are bound to instances.
 They have access to both instance and class state, which allows access to class & instance variables/methods and also can modify class & instance variables.
 These methods can only be accessed by instance and not class.
 A normal function inside a class is a instance method, these methods should have 'self' as first parameter, which is used to access the instance's/class's variables/methods inside these methods.
 3. Static: Static methods are also bound to classes.
 But they don't have access to instance/class state.
 So they can't access/modify any variables beside its local scope.
 These methods exist because that function has to belong to the class.
 They are defined using 'staticmethod' as decoration(using '@staticmethod' prefix), these methods are not required to pass class as first argument.
 ```Python